theHostileNegotiator/KWBandage/PatchNotes.md

 1. Turret is not effective at tracking Air Units, often misfiring
 	* Improved Turret Settings to match Slingshot
 2. Unit could not be cloaked with NOD Cloaking Field special power
-	* Restored ability for it to be cloaked and removed unique Stealth Tank parameters
+	* Restored ability for it to be cloaked and defaulted parameters
+3. Damage values were inherited from Stealth Tank TW 1.09.
+Stealth Tank damage was reduced in KW 1.00.
+	* Reduced Damage of Rockets to match the current Stealth Tank values
 #### Shadow Strike Team
 1. Marked of Kane Strike team spawns NOD Shadows instead of MOK Shadows
 	* Created new support power for MOK Shadows